The Commercial Real Estate Due Diligence Checklist for NYC Buyers

 • Covenants or restrictions limiting land use

-In New York City’s dense urban fabric, party walls (shared walls between adjoining buildings) are common.
-These shared structures are governed by Party Wall Agreements (PWAs), which allocate responsibilities for maintenance, repairs, and modifications.
-For buyers, these agreements are not a mere formality; they can directly impact renovation or redevelopment plans.
-A restrictive PWA may require neighbor approval for structural work, slowing down projects or adding costs.
-Conversely, a well-drafted PWA can provide predictability and reduce conflict.
-If no agreement exists, the buyer’s attorney should assess the risks of negotiating one, as disputes can significantly delay future improvements.
+In New York City’s dense urban fabric, party walls are common.
+Party Wall Agreements (PWAs) allocate responsibilities for maintenance, repairs, and modifications.
+A restrictive PWA may require neighbor approval for structural work.
+If no agreement exists, the buyer’s attorney should assess the risks of negotiating one.

-Another NYC-specific wrinkle is the Zoning Lot Description and Development Agreement (ZLDA).
-Under New York City zoning law, a zoning lot may consist of one or several contiguous tax lots.
-A ZLDA can permit the transfer of unused development rights, often referred to as “air rights,” between lots within the same zoning lot.
-This mechanism can unlock substantial value, allowing a property to exceed its typical development capacity.
-However, misinterpreting a zoning lot’s composition or overlooking a restrictive ZLDA could lead to overestimating a property’s development potential.
-Buyers must carefully review these agreements to validate the true buildable square footage and assess whether adjacent property owners may be cooperative or adversarial in future expansions.
+A Zoning Lot Development Agreement (ZLDA) can document the transfer or allocation of unused development rights (“air rights”) between lots within the same zoning lot.
+Misinterpreting a zoning lot’s composition or overlooking a restrictive ZLDA could lead to overestimating a property’s development potential.
+Buyers must carefully review these agreements to validate the true buildable square footage.

-Beyond ownership and boundaries, buyers must confirm that both the current and intended uses of the property comply with New York City’s Zoning Resolution.
-This requires more than identifying the property’s zoning district; it demands a detailed analysis of:
+Buyers must confirm that both the current and intended uses comply with New York City’s Zoning Resolution.
+This requires analysis of:

 • Permitted uses within the district